On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometrization of period morphisms

 are isomorphisms. \end{enumerate} \end{lemma} \begin{proof} For the first claim, set $R^+_{\crr,\Lambda}:=R^+_{\crr}\wh{\otimes}_{\A_{\crr}}\Acris(\Lambda)$.
 This ring has the same form as $R^+_{\crr}$ (see Section \ref{local-models}) but with $\A_{\crr}$ replaced by $\Acris(\Lambda)$.
 The above morphism can be written as

 Now, the proof in \cite[Sec.\,4.1]{SG} goes through verbatim by changing $\A_{\crr}$ to $\Acris(\Lambda)$.

-For the second claim of the lemma, we start with the first morphism.
-By Lemma \ref{filtration}, we can replace the filtration by the one given by powers of $t$.
+For the second claim of the lemma, by Lemma \ref{filtration}, we can replace the filtration by the one given by powers of $t$.
 Hence, it is enough to show that the canonical map

 is an isomorphism (the passage to $[u,v]$-version is obtained by taking the completed tensor product of (\ref{A-iso}) with $\A^{[u,v]}$) .
 Or, since both sides are $p$-adically derived complete, that so is its reduction modulo~$p$: